 Utilitarianism is an ethical theory that defends that we should act in ways that bring about as much happiness as possible in the world.
-This theory defends the following three things:
+This theory defends the following four things:

-One particular form of utilitarianism focuses not on the total sum of positive wellbeing and suffering, but on minimizing the total sum of suffering.
+One particular form of utilitarianism focuses not on the total sum of happiness minus suffering, but on minimizing the total sum of suffering.
 This is called negative utilitarianism.
-Another perspective defends that we should increase not the total sum of happiness (which could lead to one entity enjoying great bliss while everyone else suffers) but the average happiness enjoyed by all sentient individuals.
+Another perspective defends that we should focus not on the total sum of happiness minus suffering (which could lead to one entity enjoying great bliss while everyone else suffers) but on the average happiness enjoyed by all sentient individuals.
 This theory is known as “average utilitarianism”.
-Standard utilitarianism, though, defends that there should be as much happiness as possible, which is calculated by considering all the positive happiness that exists and subtracting from it all the suffering that exists.

 According to utilitarianism, the wellbeing of every individual counts.
-If in our moral decisions we fail to take into account the interests of someone who has positive or negative experiences, then we are failing to consider the total sum of happiness.
-This means that discrimination against sentient nonhuman animals, who have positive and negative experiences or preferences, is incompatible with a theory such as utilitarianism.
+If in our moral decisions we fail to take into account the interests of someone who has positive or negative experiences, then we are failing to consider the total sum of happiness minus suffering.
+This means that speciesism, which is the discrimination against those who don’t belong to a certain species, is unjustified according to this view.
+Discrimination against sentient nonhuman animals, who have positive and negative experiences or preferences, is incompatible with a theory such as utilitarianism.
 This theory must take into account every bit of suffering and every bit of happiness, which means taking into account the experiences of nonhuman animals as well as humans.
 For this reason, the first utilitarian theorists, such as Jeremy Bentham,1 John Stuart Mill2 and Henry Sidgwick,3 argued for the moral consideration of nonhuman animals.
 They stated that the interests of nonhuman animals should be respected as equal to those of humans.
-However, they failed to see the practical consequences that follow from this, such as the rejection of animal exploitation.
+However, they failed to see the practical consequences that follow from this, such as the rejection of animal exploitation or concern for wild animal suffering.
 In recent times, theorists such as Peter Singer4 and Gaverick Matheny5 have examined what follows from the inclusion of the interests of nonhuman animals implied by utilitarianism.

 For utilitarianism, the use of nonhuman animals can be acceptable only if the happiness their exploitation causes is greater than the harm it causes.
 But it is very hard to think of any way in which this could be the case.
 Nonhuman animals are abruptly and painfully deprived of their lives after having been deprived of most of the positive experiences they could have had, and after having been made to suffer terribly.